BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Or consider more potent examples like opioids, smartphones, the internet, algorithms, images or even movies.
 These items influence our behavior, decisions, and perceptions.
 The inception of video technology, for example, started with the simple goal of determining if a galloping horse ever had all its hooves off the ground simultaneously.
-Now, reflect on the vast implications and transformations that this technology has since undergone.
+Now reflect on the vast implications and transformations that this technology has since undergone.
 Did we solely shape these inventions, or should we attribute some credit to the inventions themselves?

 For Baudrillard there is an uninterrupted production of positivity that has terrifying consequences.